JetBrains/create-react-kotlin-app/README.md

 Runs the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload automatically when you make edits.<br>
-You will see the build errors and lint warnings in the console.
+You will see build errors and lint warnings in the console.

 ### `npm run build` or `yarn build`

 Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It ensures that React is bundled in production mode and the build is optimized for best performance.

-The build is minified and the filenames include the hashes.
+The build is minified and the filenames include hashes for cache management.
 Your app is ready to be deployed.

 ## Philosophy